 While we’re apprehensive of the culture of use and dispose shaving, it’s important to acknowledge that we’re also entering a renaissance of shaving, if you will.
 There’s a rise in the use of safety razors because the blades are cheaper and the razors themselves will last years or even decades with proper care.
 Large companies like Gilette are listening to customers and offer a ‘Terracycle Razor Recycling’ program in the U.S. In the U.K., BIC tried to normalise eco-design through recycled plastic packaging and cardboard.
 While these programs sound good, they also skirt around the main issue: that disposable razors, regardless of recycling or reuse initiatives, still end up in landfill.

 So, we pledge our loyalty to the safety razor, a delightfully simple and waste-free alternative to a notoriously wasteful and unnecessary industry.
 Kappi’s Safety Razor’s design is beautiful in its simplicity: using corrosion resistant, brass alloy materials for the razor itself, you’ll only have to replace the stainless steel blades every 5 - 7 shaves.
 Safety razors are designed with one double-edged blade to ensure a closer shave, avoid irritation and in-grown hairs.
 Our Safety Razor is an investment piece, however, the long-term cost savings speak for themselves.
 Not just for you but also for the planet.
 For example, our 10-Pack of blades costs $6.95 V $20 for plastic razor refills.
 Used blades can be stored in a glass jar and when full recycled as 'sharps' - click here to find your closest drop-off point.
-Be careful of putting blades in the bin as it could be a hazard due to the sharp nature of the blades.
+Be careful of throwing blades in the bin as it could be a hazard due to the sharp nature of the blades.
 We're working on a recycling program for the blades so stay tuned!

 Click here to see our razor recently featured on Spell's Plastic Free Home Hacks Blog